-The police get trapped in this tunnel under the 6th Street Bridge, also in downtown L.A.
-Sadly, the bridge, which has been seen in countless films over the years, including “Grease,” “Terminator 2: Judgement Day,” “Gone in Sixty Seconds,” “Drive” and many more, was closed and demolished in 2016.
-This tunnel underneath the bridge led directly to the L.A. river, where countless more films were shot.
+The police get trapped in a tunnel under the 6th Street Bridge, also in Downtown L.A.
+The bridge has been seen in countless films over the years, including “Grease,” “Terminator 2: Judgement Day,” “Gone in Sixty Seconds,” “Drive” and many more.
+The original bridge was demolished in 2016, with a new bridge built in its place in 2022.
+The area where the scene took place has changed quite a bit.

-LOCATION: Under the 6th St Bridge, at the intersection of lower E 6th St and Santa Fe Ave, Los Angeles, CA 90013 (now demolished)
+LOCATION: Under the 6th St Bridge, at the intersection of lower E 6th St / Santa Fe Ave, Los Angeles, CA 90013 (heavily remodeled)

 The scenes of Scarecrow sentencing people to punishment was filmed at Union Station, a train station in downtown Los Angeles.
 It has been featured in many films, such as “Blade Runner,” “Catch Me If You Can,” “Species,” “Bugsy,” “Pearl Harbor” and more.